The Caradon Mining District: high up on Bodmin Moor lies Caradon Hill. This was the setting for one of Cornwall’s typical “Boom and Bust” scenarios.

 Caradon Mining District 8: The remains of the Engine House at Craddock Moor Mine.
 This worked from 1844 – 1873 producing 20,080 Tons of Copper.

-Caradon Mining District 9: West Phoenix Mine, Polkinghorne’s Shaft, the remains of a mellyer stone of a Horse Whim.
+Caradon Mining District 9: West Phoenix Mine, Polkinghorne’s Shaft, the rare sight of a mellyer stone of a Horse Whim.

-Caradon Mining District 10: West Phoenix Mine, all that remains of the Engine Houses at Norris’s Shaft. sadly the two Engine Houses were used for demolition practise during World War 2.
+Caradon Mining District 10: West Phoenix Mine, all that remains of the Engine Houses at Norris’s Shaft.
+Sadly the two Engine Houses were used for demolition practice during World War 2, almost totally destroying them.

 Caradon Mining District 13: One of the arched doorways allowing access to the main boiler house.